“It’s the economy, stupid.”

 The state of the economy inevitably affects how people vote.

-Boris Johnson is fortunate that he is with the UK enjoying a period of record high employment and rising real pay.The problem he has is that while voters won’t be going to the polls worrying about their jobs, there’s no feel good factor either.
+Boris Johnson is fortunate that he is heading into an election with the UK enjoying a period of record high employment and rising real pay.The problem he has is that while voters won’t be going to the polls worrying about their jobs, there’s no feel good factor either.

 In real terms, average weekly earnings sit at the level they were in 2008.